Customer Stories — 8 min

 Characters seven and eight refer to the city in which the bank is located.

 When used, characters 9 to 11 refer to a specific branch of that bank.

 SWIFT codes may also be called a Bank Identifier Code (BIC), a SWIFT ID, or an ISO 9362.

-Outsourcing payroll may be able to handle SWIFT payments for you.
-That way, you can focus on delivering value to your clients rather than on micromanaging payroll.
+If you outsource payroll, your payroll provider may be able to handle SWIFT payments for you.
+That way, you can focus on delivering value to your clients rather than micromanaging payroll.